dhicks6345789/web-console/README.md

 ## Installation

-Download the apprpriate binary for your platform from the [releases page](https://www.sansay.co.uk/release).
+You can download releases from the Github [releases page](https://github.com/dhicks6345789/web-console/releases).

+For the very latest version, you can download nightly builds from the [binaries page](https://www.sansay.co.uk/binaries/web-console).

 ## Dependancies